 - Set a limit on the number of emails sent per day.

-- The time gap between each message to ensure a high deliverability rate.
+- The time interval between each message in cold email campaigns to ensure a high deliverability rate.

-- When to repeat the email campaign — you can decide between a set number of hours, days, or months.
+- What to do with recurring emails — you can decide between a set number of hours, days, or months.

 - Whether to stop sending emails during the weekend.

-This is what the Schedule tab looks like once you’re done setting up the scheduling settings.
+This is what the Schedule tab looks like once you’re done with the scheduling settings.

-Once you’re done scheduling email, hit the GMass button, and your message will be ready to go.
+Once you’re done with scheduling emails, hit the GMass button, and your message will be scheduled for that specific time and date.

 You can find your scheduled GMass campaigns in your Drafts folder.

-And that’s how easy it is to schedule an email campaign in GMass!
+And that’s how easy it is to schedule email sending in GMass!

 Not only does Gmail allow you to schedule emails easily, but it also offers you great functionality and a cleaner interface.

 And when it comes to Gmail extensions, there’s nothing as powerful as GMass.
 It offers a wide variety of features for all your email scheduling and mass email sending needs — even helping you manage recurring emails.

-So why not give GMass a try today to skyrocket your email productivity?
+Why not give GMass a try today to skyrocket your email productivity?